 Summer tilted her head and considered the question.
 “Yes, as far as I know.”

 “That’s all I can tell you that is a known, proven fact.”

 “Ok, tell me what you think then.
 Your experience is valuable.
 I, uhh,” Chuck hesitated a moment, “I don’t often get to speak to werewolves about themselves.”

 “I’ll bet putting silver bullets in them has that effect,” Summer responded dryly.
 There was a short beat before she went on.
 “Fine.
 As far as I, or any of my pack can tell, we are true werewolves.
 The whole, ‘I’m always a werewolf’ vibe.
 In human shape or wolf shape, I still have the same mind; not quite human but not fully wolf.
-Bitten wolves,” she cocked her head slightly, “I think it’s more like lycanthropy to them.
+Bitten wolves,” she cocked her head slightly, “I think it’s more like the psychological phenomena of ‘lycanthropy’ to them, they believe they are the wolf.
 The mentality is different.
 In human form, they’re a ravening beast, barely holding on to any residual humanity.
 In wolf form, the beast is more brutal and vicious than a normal wolf.”

 Chuck nodded.
 “Do you talk to them?
 Try to reason with them?”

 “Oh, no. The Elders are very clear.
 We stay away from them as much as possible and if it isn’t possible, we shoot to kill.”

 “So, you don’t know for sure.”
 It was a statement, not a question.

 “No. Like I said, this was my opinion and a departure from known facts.”

 Chuck seemed to consider the answer.
 He glanced at her, eyes flitting from her face and down.
 Summer blushed.